-In the course of the determination of the targets and other criteria for the payment of a bonus, the Supervisory Board Committee for Management Board matters can also announce specific targets and a corresponding extraordinary remuneration, respectively payments for all or individual members of the Management Board in advance (for example, for the overall achievement of targets, country-specific targets, or in connection with a specific strategic orientation).
+In the course of the determination of the targets and other criteria for the payment of a bonus, the Supervisory Board Committee for Managing Board Matters can also announce specific targets and a corresponding a corresponding extraordinary variable remuneration, respectively payments for all or individual members of the Managing Board in advance (for example, for the overfulfilment of targets, country-specific targets, or in connection with a specific strategic orientation).
 Specific remuneration based on the satisfaction of criteria specified in advance is also subject to sustainability requirements.